GospelBG/ChatPointsTTV/README.md

 * **Gift Rewards***
 A list containing all **subscription gifts rewards** that you want an action set up.
 See [Reward Actions](#reward-actions) for more information.
 You need to follow this format: `AMOUNT: {ACTION}`, replacing `AMOUNT` with the minimal ammount of subscriptions that will be needed to be gifted in order to trigger the event and `{ACTION}` with the desired action to run.
+* **Mob Glow**: Whether the spawned mobs should have a glowing effect (highlighted and visible through blocks).
+* **Display Name on Mob**: Whether the spawned mobs should have the name of the user who triggered the action.
 * **Log Event**: Determines whether all events will be logged. `true` means that all channel point rewards, cheers, subscriptions and gifts will be logged into the console. `false` means that they won't be logged.
 * **Reward Name Bold**: Determines whether the reward name is displayed in bold letters in the title banner to people with the `chatpointsttv.broadcast` permission.
 * **Colors**: Allows you to customize every color of the title messages.
 Set the wanted strings to any Minecraft Color Name (`RED`, `GOLD`, `DARK_PURPLE`...).